 By the end of May, the relationship with my girlfriend fell apart, and this was the main reason why I returned to the U.S. in June of 1971.

 Shortly after returning to the U.S. and living with my parents again, I was unhappy, confused, and uncertain about my future.
 Considering that I had a degree in chemistry, my immediate thought was to put it to use and become a high school chemistry teacher.
-After being accepted into the School of Education at the University of Wisconsin, I was prepared to make a commitment to being a secondary school teacher until my two former roommates from the University of Michigan came to visit me.
+After being accepted into the School of Education at the University of Wisconsin, I was prepared to commit to being a secondary school teacher until my two former roommates from the University of Michigan came to visit me.
 On a joint trip with them to Madison where the University of Wisconsin is located, we sat together at a campus bar, and seeing that I was still unhappy, they both suggested that I follow my heart in deciding whether to go back to chemistry or study more Chinese.

 After that night, I made the final decision to walk away from chemistry and study more Chinese for future employment.
 I reapplied to the University of Wisconsin and was accepted as a graduate student in its Department of East Asian Languages and Literature.